 '''

 HcoConfig%amIRoot = masterproc

 HcoConfig%MetField = 'MERRA2'

 HcoConfig%GridRes = ''

-HcoConfig%nModelSpc = nHcoSpc

 '''

 Then open the configuration file in two phases; after phase 1, initialize the log file on the MPI root process:

 Warning: Note that the species count has to be populated three times.
 Once above at ConfigInit, and twice inside the initialized HEMCO Config object.